 KPMG is committed to gender equality and approximately 50 percent of our firm are women.
 Our CEO is a member of Male Champions of Change and a Workplace Gender Equality Agency Pay Equity Ambassador.
 In 2013, KPMG took a market leading stance to address gender equality in its workplace by publicly announcing targets, and in August 2016, announced a new, more ambitious gender diversity target of 30 percent women in Partnership by December 2020.

-We have received the letter of compliance from the Workplace Gender Equality Agency (WGEA) in line with the Workplace Gender Equality Act 2012.
-We are proud to be shortlisted for an award through the Australian Human Resources Institute (AHRI) for gender equality.
-In 2015, KPMG was recognised as an Employer of Choice for Gender Equality by WGEA for the ninth consecutive year.
+We have received the letter of compliance from the Workplace Gender Equality Agency (WGEA) in line with the Workplace Gender Equality Act 2012 and recognised as an Employer of Choice for Gender Equality by WGEA for the tenth consecutive year in 2016.